-- Extremely high risk features not captured by current risk adjustment covariates; or
+- Extremely high risk features not captured by current risk adjustment covariates.

-- The PCI was the only or best option for improving their chances of survival.
+- PCI was the “best” or only option for improving chance for survival.

 All PCI cases submitted as exceptional risk require additional documentation and are reviewed by the exceptional risk committee.